LUCIE FRANK

 I work as an individual and couple (dyadic) therapist and counselor.

-If you come to me as an individual, you and your experience are automatically the centers of my focus and attention.
+When you come to me as an individual, you and your experiences are the center of my focus and attention.

-I cannot help you with "changing the other person".
-But I can help you change your relationship and make it better for both of you.
+I cannot change the other person for you, but I can help you transform your relationship, improving communication, understanding, and connection so that it works better for both of you.